DavidPotCanuck/congenial-tribble/docs/index.md

 <div class="introtext" markdown>

-Using the CDA and a harmonized data model developed by the Center for Cancer Data Harmonization (CCDH), users can discover, query, retrieve, and aggregate data according to a variety of search parameters, such as participant, sample, tissue, disease, or study.
+Using the CDA and a harmonized data model developed by the NCI Cancer Research Data Commons (CRDC) Data Harmonization teams, users can discover, query, retrieve, and aggregate data according to a variety of search parameters, such as participant, sample, tissue, disease, or study.